broadinstitute/wfl/docs/md/dev-logging.md

 2. Run the server with `./ops/server.sh >> path/to/wfl/log 2>&1`
 3. Look up logs by severity and only show the message: `tail -f path/to/wfl/log | grep --line-buffered -w '"severity":"[YOUR_SEVERITY_HERE]"' | jq '.message'`
 4. Look up logs by a label and print the message: `tail -f path/to/wfl/log | grep --line-buffered -w 'my-label' | jq '.message'`

+You may also wish to check the Logging Level section for changing the severity of messages being written.
+An example being that you want to have debug messages that WFL writes that are not always displayed when the app is deployed on a production server.
+You could set the logging level to DEBUG and then tail the messages like so:

+`tail -f path/to/wfl/log | grep --line-buffered -w '"severity":"DEBUG"' | jq '.message'`

+Now you can read only the debug messages in stdout as they come and filter out all other severities such as INFO.